AdamStrategy/Project-2---Data-Analysis-with-Pandas/README.md

-This is Project 2 for DS220, In this project I wrote and answered some questions on a data set about housing prices.
+This is Project 2 for DS220, In this project, I wrote and answered some questions on a data set about housing prices.
+(The data can be downloaded here https://catalog.data.gov/dataset/real-estate-sales-2001-2018)